Hepatitis B Virus Tests

 Other HBV tests are not done as often:

-infection that has occurred within the last 6 months.
+Hepatitis B core antibody IgM (HBcAbIgM) is another antibody to the hepatitis B core antigen.
+It indicates an HBV infection that has occurred within the last 6 months.
 It can also mean that a chronic hepatitis B infection has flared up again.

-an acute HBV infection is almost over, and your risk of being contagious is greatly reduced.
+Hepatitis B e-antibody (HBeAb) shows that the active stage of an acute HBV infection is almost over, and your risk of being contagious is greatly reduced.

-A hepatitis B vaccine is available to prevent an HBV
+A hepatitis B vaccine is available to prevent an HBV infection.

 Hepatitis D virus (HDV) testing

-sexual contact, practice safe sex until your test results are returned.
+Since hepatitis B infections can be spread through sexual contact, practice safer sex until your test results are returned.

 Why It Is Done